LauraAubin/World-Of-Workflow/README.md

 $ npm install
 ```

-## Launch application in development
+### Launch application in development

 ```
 $ yarn start
 ```

-## Create an application
+### Create a runnable application

 ```
 yarn build
 ```

-You can find the app within the `./dist/mac` folder; Note that this is only configured for macOS.
+You can find the app within the `./dist/mac` folder.
+Note that this is only configured for macOS.

 ## Disclaimer